National Journal is hiring a Research Intern to support NSI’s PAC Vetting Service.

 Employment Type: Full-time, internship (3 months)

-Remote Status: 100% remote or a hybrid schedule (in-office work on Tuesdays/Thursdays) based in Washington, DC
+Remote Status: Remote eligible or a hybrid schedule (in-office work on Tuesdays, Wednesdays, and Thursdays) based in Washington, DC

 Across National Journal Group, generally, the firm looks for two “pillar gifts” in you, and everyone else.
 In all of us, these are more aspirational than actual, but they are central in our intentions –